GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 ## Setting up the virtual machine

-First, automatically deploy the LAMP development stack by using [Cloud Marketplace](http://console.cloud.google.com/marketplace/browse?q=lamp).
+First, deploy the LAMP development stack by using [Cloud Marketplace](http://console.cloud.google.com/marketplace/browse?q=lamp).
 Select Ubuntu and use the default options.

-When done, make a note of the **MySQL root password**.
-You can always return to the **Deployment Manager** page in the Cloud Console to see the password or any other deployment information at any time.
+Make a note of the **MySQL root password**.
+You can return to the **Deployment Manager** page in the Cloud Console to see the password or any other deployment information at any time.